This post contains affiliate links. If you click through and make a purchase, we may receive a commission at no additional cost to you.

-The holidays are a chance to find joy in this most challenging year.
-While it’s still tricky to travel, you can keep wanderlust at bay with these tips and recipes to show you how to have a French holiday meal at home.
+In France, the holidays are about time honored traditions, show stopping decorations, and indulgent delicacies.
+These tips and recipes show you how to have a French holiday meal at home, wherever you are.
 Treat yourself – whether a celebration for one or many, on a modest budget or no expense spared.
 Celebrate the holidays this year with the joie de vivre we all deserve.

 Delicacies and decadence define this time of year.
 The French entertain in such a seemingly effortless way.
 One of the secrets is that they combine home-cooked foods with store-bought goods – whether from the traiteur, pâtisserie, or even (gasp!)
 Picard.
 The holidays are no exception.